Robert Lins, MD

 Dr. Robert Lins is a board-certified orthopedic surgeon with fellowship training in both spine and hand surgery.
 Dr. Lins earned his medical degree from the University of Michigan Medical School in Ann Arbor, Michigan.

-He completed both an internship and residency in general and thoracic surgery at Duke University Medical Center in Durham, NC, followed by a residency in pediatric orthopedics at Shriner’s Hospital for Crippled Children in Greenville, SC.
+He completed both an internship and residency in general and thoracic surgery at Duke University Medical Center in Durham, North Carolina, followed by a residency in pediatric orthopedics at Shriner’s Hospital for Crippled Children in Greenville, South Carolina.